ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### PRECISION

-This is the precision of the data type, and is either defined by the user or corresponds to the default value for the system.
-In the case of a character data type, it corresponds to the length of the character data type set by the user.
+This is the precision of the data type, and is either defined by the user or the system by default.
+In case of character data type, it corresponds to the length of the character data type set by the user.

 ##### SCALE

-This is the scale of the data type, and is either defined by the user or corresponds to the default value for the system.
-This value is not used with some data types.
+This is the scale of the data type, and is either defined by the user or the system by default.
+Some data types do not use this value.

 ##### COLUMN_ORDER

-This is the order in which columns appear in a table.
+This is the order columns appear in the table.

-The order in which the columns are stated in a CREATE TABLE statement determines the order in which they are created, and thus their position in the table.
-If a column is added using an ALTER TABLE statement, the newly created column will be the last column in the table.
+The columns are created according to the order in which it is stated in the CREATE TABLE statement, and thus their position in the table is determined accordingly.
+If a column is added using ALTER TABLE statement, the newly created column will be the last column in the table.

 ##### COLUMN_NAME